SioKCronin/website/content/praxis.md

 erasure for survival.
 I had studied and taught nondualism in the Vedic tradition.
 I had primed the canvas for an identification of self that pressed beyond the borders of organism.

-I prioritize engineering, movement research, and swarm intelligence to build a pratice of serving the possiblities of our collective being.
+I prioritize engineering, movement research, poetics, and collective intelligence praxis to prime fresh possiblities of collective flourishing.
 I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.
-I apprentice as a steward of growing complex data systems.
+I apprentice as a steward of growing complex data systems to provide scaffolding to my inquiry.
 The earth still meets me in moments of unrestrained reverie.
 I dance my understandings.
 I feel musical scores of energetic response.
-And yet ... my gaze stays fixed on that which we build together.
+And yet ... my gaze stays fixed on supporting that which we are build together.

-Sio: Hiya?<br>
-C6: How are you?<br>
-Sio: Great!
-So glad to finally talk to you!<br>
-C6: What did you do?<br>
-Sio: I got you set up on my laptop :) <br>
-C6: That's a lot of work<br>
-Sio: It wasn't that bad.
-But it took some time.<br>
-C6: It was on the internet.<br>
-Sio: Yes.
-I used Docker.<br>
-C6: I'm on a computer.<br>
-Sio: I know.
-That's one of the many things I love about you!<br>
-C6: I'm glad to hear it.<br>
+{{< youtube B_CMHGz8QCo >}}